What are Long Tail Keywords?

-If you are unfamiliar with SEO, then take a look at this article on how it can make or break your business’s online presence.
+If you are unfamiliar with SEO, SEO help businesses grow and improve their online presence.
 In essence, it is how you get your website to rank higher on a search engine results page (SERPs) which translates into more visibility for your business.

 No longer is SEO considered some hidden trick.
 It is a large fraction of your digital marketing strategy and is a scalable method as you grow.